SPATIAL REINFORCEMENT AND IMMERSIVE AUDIO

 However, more than half the many shows using TiMax worldwide have manual Cueing of actors’ mic localisations.
 The TiMax software lends itself equally to this approach for more tightly choreographed productions, as well as to the fully tracked setups which becomes more essential for busier or more free-form shows.

-These evolutionary TiMax spatial reinforement techniques have now been adopted by leading award-winning sound designers for successful London West End and New York Broadway shows, as well as across Europe, Russia and Asia, including highly challenging large-scale outdoor productions.
+These evolutionary TiMax spatial reinforcement and immersive audio techniques have now been adopted by leading award-winning sound designers for successful London West End and New York Broadway shows, as well as across Europe, Russia and Asia, including highly challenging large-scale outdoor productions.

-Theatres and venues across the UK, Scandinavia, USA, China, Japan, S.Korea and beyond have chosen the TiMax route to bring their sound reinforcement up to what so many now regard as The New Normal - an immersive, fully spatialised approach that eclipses conventional mono/stereo/LCR in the eyes (ears?) of audiences and producers alike - fully engaging and immersive Spatial Reinforcement using SOR.
+Theatres and venues across the UK, Scandinavia, Europe, USA, China, Japan, S.Korea and beyond have chosen the TiMax route to bring their audio quality up to what so many now regard as A New Standard - an immersive, fully spatialised approach that eclipses conventional mono/stereo/LCR in the eyes (ears?) of audiences and producers alike - fully engaging and immersive Spatial Reinforcement using SOR.

 In the Zone